RetroDECK/ES-DE/USERGUIDE.md

 If enabled, you will be able to select alternative emulators per game using the metadata editor, which will be used when launching the game.
 If disabled, the corresponding entry in the metadata editor will be hidden, the alternative emulator badges will not be displayed and it will not be possible to filter the gamelist based on these values.
 As well, the game will be launched using the default emulator, or using the system-wide alternative emulator if this has been configured for the game system.
 It's only recommended to disable this option for testing purposes.

-**Show hidden files and folders (requires restart)**
+**Show hidden files and folders**

-If this option is disabled, hidden files and folders within the ROMs directory tree are excluded from ES-DE.
+If this option is disabled, hidden files and folders within the ROM directory tree are excluded from ES-DE.
 On Unix and macOS this means those starting with a dot, and on Windows it's those set as hidden by using an NTFS attribute.
-This setting is only intended for special situations and is not to be confused with the next option which hides files based on metadata configuration within ES-DE.
+This setting is only intended for special situations and is not to be confused with the next option below which hides files based on metadata configuration within ES-DE.
+When changing this setting ES-DE will automatically reload.

-**Show hidden games (requires restart)**
+**Show hidden games**

 You can mark games as hidden in the metadata editor, which is useful for instance for DOS games where you may not want to see some batch files and executables inside ES-DE, or for multi-disc games where you may only want to show the .m3u playlists and not the individual game files.
 By disabling this option these files will not be processed at all when ES-DE starts up.
 If you enable the option you will see the files, but their name entries will be almost transparent in the gamelist view to visually indicate that they are hidden.
+When changing this setting ES-DE will automatically reload.

 **Enable custom event scripts**

 It's possible to trigger custom scripts for a number of actions in ES-DE, as is discussed [below](USERGUIDE.md#custom-event-scripts), and this setting decides whether this functionality is enabled.

-**Only show ROMs from gamelist.xml files**
+**Only show games from gamelist.xml files**

-If enabled, only ROMs that have metadata saved to the gamelist.xml files will be shown in ES-DE.
+If enabled, only games that have metadata saved to the gamelist.xml files will be shown in ES-DE.
 This option is intended primarily for testing and debugging purposes so it should normally not be enabled.
+When changing this setting ES-DE will automatically reload.

 **Strip extra MAME name info (requires restart)**

-MAME short names for all arcade systems are automatically expanded to their full game names using a bundled MAME driver file.
-By default any extra information from this file that is located inside brackets is removed, which includes information like region, version/revision, license, release date and more.
+MAME software list names for all arcade systems are automatically expanded to their full game names using a bundled MAME name translation file.
+By default any extra information from this file that is located inside brackets is removed.
+This includes information like region, version/revision, license, release date and more.
 By setting this option to disabled that information is retained.
 Note that this is only applicable for any game names which have not been scraped as the scaper will overwrite the expanded information with whatever value the scraper service returns.
-It is however possible to disable scraping of game names altogether as covered elsewhere in this guide.
+It's however possible to disable scraping of game names altogether as covered elsewhere in this guide.

 **Disable desktop composition (requires restart)** _(Unix and X11/Xorg only)_

 The window manager desktop composition can adversely affect the framerate of ES-DE, especially on weaker graphics cards and when running at higher resolution.
 As such the desktop compositor can be disabled when running ES-DE, although the window manager has to be configured to allow applications to do this for the option to have any effect.
 Note that enabling this setting can cause problems with some graphics drivers so if you experience strange flickering and similar, then make sure to keep this setting disabled.
 In case of such issues, make sure that the emulator is also not blocking the composition (e.g. RetroArch has a corresponding option).
 This setting has no effect if using Wayland, it only applies to X11/Xorg.

+**Debug mode**

+Enabling this option will output detailed debug messages to es_log.txt and it also makes it possible to use the debug overlays and shortcuts which are documented in more depth in [INSTALL.md](INSTALL.md#debug-mode).
+Enabling this setting is equivalent to passing the --debug command line option.
+Make sure to only enable this setting when you really need it as it will slow down the application and cause the es_log.txt file to grow substantially.
+When passing the --debug command line option this setting will be grayed out in the menu.

 **Display GPU statistics overlay**

 Displays the framerate and VRAM statistics as an overlay.
-You normally never need to use this unless you're debugging a performance problem or similar. **Note:** As of ES-DE v1.2 the VRAM usage statistics is not accurate.
-This will be addressed in a future release.
+This can be useful to find out whether you have enough VRAM allocated to cover for what a theme needs.
+It's also helpful for debugging performance problems and similar.

 **Enable menu in kid mode**

-Enabling or disabling the menu when the UI mode is set to Kid.
+Enabling or disabling the menu when the UI mode is set to _Kid_.
 Mostly intended for testing purposes as it's not recommended to enable the menu in this restricted mode.

-**Show quit menu (reboot and power off entries)** _(Unix and Windows only)_
+**Show quit menu (reboot and power off entries)** _(All operating systems except macOS)_

 With this setting enabled, there is a Quit menu shown as the last entry on the main menu which provides options to quit ES-DE, to reboot the computer or to power off the computer.
 With this setting disabled, there will simply be an entry to quit the application instead of the complete quit menu.

+### Utilities

+This menu contains various utilities.

+**Orphaned data cleanup**

+This utility makes it possible to remove media files, gamelist.xml entries and custom collection entries that are orphaned, i.e. their corresponding game files no longer exist.
+How to use this utility is explained in more detail elsewhere in this document.

+**Create/update system directories**

+This utility will create all game system directories inside your ROM directory tree and it will also update all systeminfo.txt files.
+It works exactly as the _Create directories_ entry in the "no games" dialog shown on startup if no game files were found.
+It also works exactly as the --create-system-dirs command line option.
+To decrease application startup times it's recommended to delete the system directories you don't need after running this utility.

+**Rescan ROM directory**

+This utility will rescan the ROM directory for any changes such as added or removed games and systems without having to restart the application.
+But don't use this utility to reload changes to gamelist.xml files that you have made outside ES-DE as this can lead to data corruption.
+If you need to manually edit your gamelist.xml files then do this while ES-DE is shut down.

 ### Quit / Quit EmulationStation

 The _Quit_ menu or _Quit EmulationStation_ entry as described by the _Show quit menu (reboot and power off entries)_ option above.

 If the menu is enabled, these are its entries: